 Work or school can also become more challenging.
 Your focus might slip, or tasks may feel more difficult and tiring than before.
 Maybe you’re usually organized but now struggle to stay on track.
 These struggles don’t always make sense until you look a little deeper and realize trauma may be clouding your thinking and stealing your energy.

-Therapists provide a safe place to speak freely about your experiences without judgment.
+Our Portland therapists provide a safe place to speak freely about your experiences without judgment.
 They can help you identify the sources of emotional discomfort and guide you through practices that can lead to real relief.
-Therapy is not about fixing you — it’s about helping you understand yourself and what you’ve lived through.
+Trauma therapy is not about fixing you — it’s about helping you understand yourself and what you’ve lived through.

 Medication can also be part of the healing process for some people.
 Certain medications support emotional balance, which can make therapy more effective.
 It’s not about masking your feelings.
 Instead, medication may help lift some of the weight so that you can focus on healing.